 What is the Sprite Media Player?

-Many long-time AtmosFX decorators may be familiar with our previous media player options, but other folks may be curious; what exactly is a media player?
+First, we’ll start with the basics: What exactly is a media player?
 Quite simply, it’s a powerful handheld device that can play videos stored on an SD card or USB drive.
-Every AtmosFX digital download in your personal library can be copied to a storage device, plugged into the media player, and then easily played in high definition on your TV, projector, or other display device.
+Every AtmosFX digital download in your personal library can be copied to a storage device (that is, an SD card or USB drive), plugged into the media player, and then easily played in high definition on your TV, projector, or other display device.

 Setting up the motion sensor is easy — follow the steps below to create these effects for yourself!

-The AtmosFX Motion Sensor is great for more than just startle scares, pranks, and other frightening displays — you can use it to make almost any scene interactive.
-For instance, you could play some Night Before Christmas decorations to make Santa appear just as the kids come downstairs.
+But, as we mentioned above, Sprite Media Player with Motion Sensor is great for more than just startle scares — you can use it to trigger any digital decoration, scary or playful.
+For instance, the motion sensor could trigger the Ghost Pirate from Ghostly Apparitions 3 to begin his slow descent into Davy Jones’s Locker.
+Or, on a merrier note, the motion sensor could trigger the Night Before Christmas Digital Decoration to make Santa appear just as the kids come downstairs on Christmas morning.
 The motion sensor adds an entirely new element of fun to your displays.

 Buffer Files and How to Find Them